Carolina Raffaelli

 Rady School of Management, UC San Diego

-My research focuses on judgment and decision-making, with a special interest in: Product Usage and Information Preferences Under Uncertainty.
-In the first stream, I study how consumers think about product usage, how these expectations shape consumption utility and purchasing behavior, and how they can be leveraged to promote more sustainable consumption.
+My research focuses on judgment and decision-making, with a special interest in consumption utility.
+In my main stream, I study how consumers evaluate product usage, the role of expectations, and how it affects purchasing behavior.
 This work received an Honorable Mention at the 2025 MSI Alden G. Clayton Doctoral Dissertation Proposal Competition.
-In the second, I study what information people prefer to receive, and how they prefer to receive it, when facing uncertain decisions.
+In secondary streams, I look at asymmetries in information processing in contexts such as sensitivity to time and money contractual deviations and preferences for information under uncertainty.

 Before my PhD, I worked as a lab manager at BELSS, the Bocconi Experimental Laboratory for the Social Sciences, and as an intern at Amazon in Milan, Italy.
 I hold an MS in Marketing Management and a BS in Economics and Finance from Bocconi University.